|Revision Date||November 1, 2011|

 These activity reports should be the documentation for the percentages of salaries budgeted to the various contracts.
 The percentage of an employee's salary charged to the contract must not exceed the time or effort the employee actually devoted to the contract.

-A sample of an activity report/time sheet provided by the U.S. Dept. of Labor can be found here.
+A sample of an activity report/time sheet provided by the U.S. Department. of Labor can be found here.
 Use of this time sheet is not required; it is only an example that meets OMB and TAC requirements.